20 Florence

 Click each column name to sort its values.

-About 1,640 people (36% of the county’s population) live in the Town of Florence, also the county seat.
+More than a third of the population lives in the Town of Florence, also the county seat.
 The remainder of the population is spread across the county’s 7 other towns, none of whose populations exceed 1,000.
-The smallest is Long Lake with a population of fewer than 200 residents.
+The smallest is Long Lake with a population of around 200 residents.
 All of these towns are solidly Republican-leaning.

 This map shows the location of each municipality in the county, as it existed in 2022.